Useful information to help you find your way to the Grande Halle de la Villette

 Yes!
 The wonders of ancient Egypt are compelling to all ages and the exhibition will appeal to children of all ages.

-Works may be photographed or filmed for personal or private use only.
+Works may be photographed for personal or private use only.
 Due to the delicate nature of the artefacts, flash photography is not permitted.
+Filming is not permitted.

-Single seat pushchairs are permitted, however twin or triple pushchairs are not permitted in the exhibition.
+Small folding single pushchairs are permitted.
+Large single, twin or triple pushchairs are not permitted in the exhibition.

 Disabled visitors can view all of the exhibition as well as the shop.
 There will be no need to backtrack in order to exit; all visitors leave by a different door at the end of the visit.